Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Problem Statement

 \subsection{Classroom Density}

 During the Fall 2020 semester, only 20\% of courses were offered in-person.
 While the majority of students returned to Ithaca, few students were in classrooms on any given day during the semester.
-As such, the University could aggressively de-densify classrooms to reduce the potential for in-person transmission.
+As such, the University had the ability to aggressively de-densify classrooms to reduce the potential for in-person transmission.
 All classrooms were configured to be socially distanced, where students were seated six feet apart \citep{CTRO_seating}.
-Figure \ref{floorplan.fig} shows the floor plan of a socially distanced classroom, Olin Hall 155, that can normally accommodate 287 students during normal university operations.
+Figure \ref{floorplan.fig} shows the floor plan of a socially distanced classroom, Olin Hall 155, that could normally accommodate 287 students during normal university operations.
 In Fall 2020, with social distancing, the hall could only accommodate a maximum class size of 36 students, a 90\% reduction from the pre-pandemic capacity.

 Overall, social distancing reduced campus-wide classroom capacity by 87\%.
 This reduced capacity was sufficient for the Fall 2020 semester, where only a fraction of courses were offered in-person under reduced schedules.
 However, maintaining the same distancing level for the increased in-person course schedule for Fall 2021 would have required each room to be used for more than 24 hours each day.
 Thus, further analysis was necessary to assess the safety of increasing classroom density.